topesoul/afrorecipehub/README.md

 - **Imagery**:

-  - **Images**: All images used in the project are sourced from [Pexels](https://pexels.com), with the default stock image provided by [iStock](https://www.istockphoto.com).
-High-quality, culturally relevant images enhance the visual appeal and engage users.
+  - **Images**: All images used in the project are sourced from [Pexels](https://pexels.com), with the following exceptions.
+The default stock image was sourced from [iStock](https://www.istockphoto.com).
+The default profile image was obtained from [Cliparts.co](https://cliparts.co) and the AfroRecipeHub Logo designed using [Microsoft Designer](https://designer.microsoft.com).
+  High-quality, culturally relevant images have been sourced to enhance the visual appeal and engage users.

 - **Interactive Elements**:
   - Buttons, forms, and other interactive elements are designed with accessibility in mind, providing clear feedback and ensuring ease of use across all devices.